mbalex99/londor/README.md

 * Has Visual Studio Code Debugging!
 * Has Testing with Mocha + Chai
 * Has Gitignore

-# Get this Template!

-This is a great starting point for using Node.JS, TypeScript, and Visual Studio Code.
-All artifacts get created in the `dist` folder.
-All the sourcecode is in `src`

-Just clone this repo and point to your new origin!

-1. Run `git clone https://github.com/realm/node-template-project.git --depth 1`
-2. Run `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git`
-3. Cd into the directory and run `npm install`

 # Commands for Building, Cleaning, Testing, Linting and Watching